-Market risk is the risk of changes to The Nottingham's financial condition caused by market variables, and in particular interest rates and property prices.
+Market risk is the risk of changes to The Nottingham's financial condition caused by market variables, in particular interest rates.
 Differing interest rate characteristics between assets and liabilities, and in particular fixed rate products, expose The Nottingham to the risk of either a reduction in interest income or an increase in interest expense relative to variable rate interest flows.